thunderbird/thunderbird-android/docs/architecture/README.md

 ## 🔑 Key Architectural Principles

+- **🚀 Multi platform Compatibility**: The architecture is designed to support future Kotlin Multiplatform adoption
+- **📱 Offline-First**: The application is designed to work offline with local data storage and synchronization with remote servers
 - **🧩 Modularity**: The application is divided into distinct modules with clear responsibilities
 - **🔀 Separation of Concerns**: Each module focuses on a specific aspect of the application
 - **⬇️ Dependency Inversion**: Higher-level modules do not depend on lower-level modules directly